fraserphysics/make-novice/_episodes/05-patterns.md

 - "Use the special variable `$*` to refer to matching sets of files in actions."
 ---

-Our Makefile (available via git) still has repeated content.
+Our Makefile (available via *git checkout 05-patterns*) still has repeated content.
 The rules for each `.dat` file are identical apart from the text and data file names.
 We can replace these rules with a single [pattern rule]({{ page.root }}/reference#pattern-rule) which can be used to build any `.dat` file from a `.txt` file in `books/`: